stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Essential Tools

-There are a number of de-facto standard utilities and libraries for JavaScript software development, but a few tools are so fundamental that you should install them even before you begin to write JavaScript code.
+There are a number of very popular utilities and libraries for JavaScript software development, but a few tools are so fundamental that you should install them even before you begin to write JavaScript code.